adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » One of the most beautiful qualities of true friendship is to understand and to be understood. - Seneca the Younger</code></pre>
+<pre><code>1 » Happiness cannot be travelled to, owned, earned, worn or consumed.
+Happiness is the spiritual experience of living every minute with love, grace and gratitude. - Denis Waitley</code></pre>
-<pre><code>2 » Just as a mother would protect her only child with her life, even so let one cultivate a boundless love towards all beings. - The Buddha</code></pre>
+<pre><code>2 » Error is discipline through which we advance. - William Ellery Channing</code></pre>
-<pre><code>3 » The winds and waves are always on the side of the ablest navigators. - Edward Gibbon</code></pre>
+<pre><code>3 » The most formidable weapon against errors of every kind is reason. - Thomas Paine</code></pre>
 </details>

 <!--END_SECTION:waka-->